0x27/0x27.github.io/tor relays.md

 say, traffic measuring, I will CLEARLY denote which ones are "doing wierd shit" so users can block them in their .torrc if they want to "opt out" of such statistical analysis (which may be done in the future solely in the interests of science).
 Such nodes will also CLEARLY have labelled "EXPERIMENT" in the relay name field.

 Anyways, without further ado, here is links to the [globe][globe] profiles for each of my relays.

-[NationalCrimeAgency - AC9803701F9EE18194D40B38E47CE4C68CF2F567][ncarelay] (note: nothing to do with the actual UK National Crime Agency).
-Honest.
-Just happen to have a fun domain name pointing at that box.
+There are currently a lot less of them than before, but I will get more back online hopefully in the near future.

 [ChickenLiver - 73067CD4ADD8A294BDA913DF45B63190A52B5F9F][chickenliver]
-[Neuromancer - 7DF22E97F13B28727D4FC7495E0933EB23012AE8][neuromancer]
 [necronomicon - D76252B1A6E9F01FC6772CFFB651056A2B54F92B][necronomicon] (note: this hosts tor instance fell over for no fucking reason recently and the logs got fucked.
 I to this day don't know why, absolutely no evidence of a compromise either.
 I probably just fucked something up.)

 Finally, something I am not quite comfortable with saying, but will say anyway.
 Running relays costs a non-zero sum of money every month.
 I, and many other relay operators, are doing